alexwlchan/alexwlchan.net/src/_til/2024/2024-07-24-create-image-placeholders.md

 ---
 A fairly common pattern I use in my web pages is to have a solid colour placeholder that shows where the image will appear, and which is replaced by the image when it loads.

+I like this because it avoids weird gaps in the web page before the image loads, and is minimally intrusive.
+(As opposed to low-resolution versions of the image, which I find slightly jarring.)

-Here's a recent example from the Commons Explorer, showing the page before and after an image loads:
+Here's a recent example from the Commons Explorer, which shows how the page looks before and after an image loads:

 {%
   picture